 What we do know is that the maple leaf has been a symbol in Canada for centuries, quite literally.
 As far back as the 1700s there is evidence of it being used to represent aspects of Canadian culture.
 So it isn’t hard to believe the story about the Maple Leaf regiment.
 Actually, on closer inspection, the maple leaf was the symbol used by the 100th regiment as early as 1860, and has been used in similar capacities over the next hundred years.

 Let me explain with a very brief grammar lesson.
-Most people know that words that end in ‘f’ are pluralized by dropping the ‘f’ and adding a ‘ves’, as you already know.
+Most know that words that end in ‘f’ are pluralized by dropping the ‘f’ and adding ‘ves’.
 But that is true of common nouns (most, but not all – ie. “roofs”).
 Proper nouns, simply put, are nouns that are specific names of people, places and things.
 And when these proper nouns end in ‘f’, they are pluralized by simply adding an ‘s’.
-So, Leaf becomes Leafs.
+So, Leaf (from the regiment) becomes Leafs.

 Please visit my column’s homepage and see the rest of my Peculiar Side of Sports articles.